JorgeSarricolea/Programming-Course/Operating Systems with Ubuntu Linux/README.md

 In summary, the operating system is a fundamental part of any electronic device, as it is responsible for managing resources and allowing users and programs to interact effectively and efficiently with the machine.

-For the convenience of the course and for many of you, we will be using a Virtual Machine to install the Ubuntu Operating System.
+For the convenience of the course and for many of you, we will be using a Virtual Machine with [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to install the [Ubuntu](https://ubuntu.com/download/desktop) Operating System.